Magufuri2/Magufuri2/README.md

-thank you for contacting me Mariners,what can do for you?
+thank you for contacting me Mariners,what can i do for you?